 If you have been following my low carb and gluten free meal plans, then you probably saw this recipe way back in Week 7.
 Hopefully you have enjoyed it several times since then.
 Ever since I was a small child, potatoes have always been my favorite food.

-Mashed, fried, hash browns, french fries, tater tots… You name it, and I love it.
+Mashed, fried, hash browns, french fries, tater tots ... you name it, I love it.
 When I first started a low carb lifestyle, potatoes were the very thing I missed the most.
 I instantly knew that I needed to find a satisfying solution to my potato love affair dilemma.
 I kept hearing that cauliflower was a great substitution.
 I was not a fan of cauliflower.
-I hated the smell of it as it cooked.
-I hated the mushy texture.
-I could only eat it raw if it was drenched beyond recognition in ranch dressing – yes, I am super fancy.
-Thank you for asking!
+I hated the smell of it as it cooked, I hated the mushy texture.
+I could only eat it raw if it was drenched beyond recognition in ranch dressing ... yes, I am super fancy, thank you for asking!

 Fried Radish and Cauliflower Hash Browns with Bacon - Paleo, Low Carb

-- 1 lb radishes, shredded
+- 1 pound radishes, shredded

 - 3 cups riced cauliflower